Beinsezii/NieR-Cursors/README.md

 Adwaita is a fallback for those not included.
 This can be changed in the "index.theme" file present in the built theme.

 ## Installing
+Download the [release](https://github.com/Beinsezii/NieR-Cursors/releases) archive for your operating system
- - Linux: Unpack the release archive and put the folder in your user icons folder (usually `~/.icons/`), then pick the cursor theme with whatever desktop/theme manager you use.
+ - Linux: Unpack the archive and put the folder in your user icons folder (usually `~/.icons/`), then pick the cursor theme with whatever desktop/theme manager you use.
- - Windows: Unzip the release archive somewhere then right-click 'install.inf' and select 'install'.
+ - Windows: Unzip the archive somewhere then right-click 'install.inf' and select 'install'.
 Right now, not every cursor has a windows equivalent, so when the dialogue box shows up complaining about "File not found", just close it and move on.
 Finally, go to control-panel -> mouse -> pointers and select "NieR Cursors" as your theme.

 ## Building From Source
  1. Have Python, Bash, XCursorgen, ImageMagick Blender 2.83+ installed
  2. Clone the repository
  3. Run `build.sh` file
  4. A folder will appear called 'icons' that has the Linux and Windows themes inside.

+## State
+ + Cursors for every type of mouse event I come across
+ + Many sizes ensure crisp HiDPI
+ - Windows is missing animations
+ - No handwriting/pen cursor

 ## F.A.Q.
 Question|Answer